sayfjawad/elevenproof-rest-api/README.md

 # elevenproof-api

-Opensource Java API for validating and generating numbers that use the ElevenProof (elfproef in NL:Dutch) (BSN Burger Service Nummer, Bank Account number, etc...)
+Opensource Java API for validating and generating numbers that use the ElevenProof (elfproef in NL:
+Dutch) (BSN Burger Service Nummer, Bank Account number, etc...)

 #### Application information